Site of St. Nicolas’s Church

 Photo: Robin Lucas, CC BY-SA 2.0.

-Hutton is an area of Brentwood, in Essex, England; Brentwood town centre lies 3 miles to the west.
+Hutton is a suburb of Brentwood, in Essex, England.
+It lies 3 miles east of the town centre, on the eastern edge of the built up area.
 The area is split between modest housing estates and the largely affluent Hutton Mount.

 Site of St. Nicolas’s Church